jsonia/Operating-Systems/lab1/README.md

 ## Building

-`make` builds thje code and creates a pipe executable
+`make` builds the code and creates a pipe executable

 ## Running